rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 7 Prepare the Circle Image for Reuse

 You can sometimes share views across platforms with only modest changes.
 As you build a landmark detail view for macOS, you’ll reuse the CircleImage view that you created for iOS.
 To handle the different layout requirements of macOS, you’ll add a parameter to control the shadow radius.

+#### Section 8 Extend the Map View for macOS

+Like the circle image, you’ll reuse MapView in macOS.
+However, the map view requires more substantial updates because its use of MapKit relies on UIKit framework integration.
+Using MapKit in macOS requires AppKit framework integration instead, so you’ll add a compile time directive to provide the appropriate integration for the given target.